-Gainsborough missing teenager entered water, police believe
+Gainsborough missing teenager: Dozens attend vigil on bridge

 - Published

-Police searching for a teenage boy who was last seen near the River Trent in Lincolnshire say they now believe he entered the water.
+About 100 people have attended a vigil on a Lincolnshire bridge near where a 15-year-old boy went missing.

-Oliwier, 15, was last seen near the riverbank at the Flood Road bridge in Gainsborough late on Monday evening.
+Oliwier was last seen near the riverbank of the River Trent in Gainsborough late on Monday evening.

-A major search for Oliwier has been taking place over the past three days.

-But after CCTV showed someone entering the water at around the same time and location, Lincolnshire Police said it was now a recovery operation.
+After CCTV showed someone entering the water at around the same time and location, Lincolnshire Police said it was now a recovery operation.

-Supt Phil Baker said: "The last three days have seen a significant round-the-clock effort to find Oliwier.
+Members of Oliwier's family were among those at Thursday's vigil on the Flood Road bridge.

+A major search operation for Oliwier has been taking place over the past three days, including looking in abandoned buildings, undergrowth and farmers' fields.

-"This has included searching abandoned buildings along the River Trent where he was last seen, searching footpaths, undergrowth, and local farmers' fields, as well as speaking with friends, family, and his school, and reviewing CCTV footage and social media accounts.
+Police have also spoken to his friends and family, and have been reviewing CCTV and social media accounts.

-"Having carefully pieced together Oliwier's movements since he was last seen on Monday evening, we are now in the sad position to say that we believe he has entered the water.
+Supt Phil Baker, of Lincolnshire Police, said: "Having carefully pieced together Oliwier's movements since he was last seen on Monday evening, we are now in the sad position to say that we believe he has entered the water.

-"Our thoughts are with his family at this difficult time."
+"Our thoughts are with his family at this difficult time.

+"We're dealing with a 15 year old, and as a result of that it's very difficult for me and my officers not to be emotional and having to relay that message to his family."

 Supt Baker also praised the "enormous support" shown by the local community, including sharing information and conducting local searches.